gabrielfnasc/language-tools-api/README.md

-I´ve built this simple project to help myself to expand my english vocabulary.
+I built this simple project to help me expand my English vocabulary.

 Here's why:
 * A project that helps english learners.